On this page:

 Overview

-The Minister for Planning will appoint an Inquiry to advise on the environmental effects of the proposed Warracknabeal Energy Park Project.
+The Minister for Planning appointed an Inquiry to advise on the environmental effects of the proposed Warracknabeal Energy Park Project.

 Warracknabeal Energy Park Pty Ltd (the Proponent) is proposing the development of: